-7 Chimeras in the wilds of mathematical practice
+7. Chimeras in the Wilds of Mathematical Practice

-The homs-only orientation may go back to the original conception of category theory "as a continuation of the Klein Erlanger Programm, in the sense that a geometrical space with its group of transformations is generalized to a category with its algebra of mappings."
-[7, p.
-237] While chimeras do not appear in the orthodox "ontological zoo" of category theory, they abound in the wilds of mathematical practice.
-In spite of the reference to "Working Mathematician" in the title of Mac Lane's text [20], one might seriously doubt that any working mathematician would give, say, the universal mapping property of free groups using the "device" of the underlying set functor U instead of the traditional description given in the left representation diagram (which does not even mention U) as can be seen in most any non-category-theoretic text that treats free groups.
-For instance, consider the following description in Nathan Jacobson's text [12, p.
-69].
+The homs-only orientation may go back to the original conception of category theory "as a continuation of the Klein Erlanger Programm, in the sense that a geometrical space with its group of transformations is generalized to a category with its algebra of mappings" [21] (p.
+237).
+While chimeras (such as the injection of the generators into the free group) do not appear in the orthodox "ontological zoo" of category theory, they abound in the wilds of mathematical practice.
+In spite of the reference to the "Working Mathematician" in the title of Mac Lane's text [2], one might seriously doubt that any working mathematician would give, say, the universal mapping property of free groups using the "device" of the underlying set functor U instead of the traditional description given in the left representation diagram (which does not even mention U), as can be seen in most any non-category-theoretic text that treats free groups.
+For instance, consider the following description in Nathan Jacobson's text [22] (p.
+69).